Apple iPhone event set for September 12th

 Other features said to be available in the forthcoming top-end iPhone, which will also mark the 10th anniversary of the iconic device, include facial recognition for unlocking, and an OLED display which will improve power efficiency and rendering of true black in graphics and images.
 Rumors also point to wireless charging as a potential feature addition.

-At the event, it’s also been reported that we’ll see the introduction of a successor to the 4th generation Apple TV – one which will include support for 4K and HDR image ouput.
+At the event, it’s also been reported that we’ll see the introduction of a successor to the 4th generation Apple TV – one which will include support for 4K and HDR image output.
 A new Apple Watch, potentially including onboard support for a dedicated cellular connection, is also likely to make an appearance, and we’ll almost certainly hear more about HomePod, Apple’s forthcoming smart speaker, which the company revealed in June at its annual developers conference.

 As with any of Apple’s events, things could change at the last minute, but it looks like September 12 is nearly locked in.
 Expectations will be very high for the 10th anniversary iPhone, so you can bet this will be one of, if not the most closely watched launch events in the company’s history.